Ceici92/CeciliasPortofolio/content/portfolio/Arteria.md

 **Two main domains are represented in the interface: agriculture and smart cities**.

-> In the **agriculture**, two types of clients exist: the cooperative with data from different farms, and farmerss with less data and more proximate crops.
+> In the **agriculture**, two types of clients exist: the cooperative with data from different farms, and farmers with less data and more proximate crops.
 The cooperative needs to easily see the state of the crops or the silos in the different territories, especially as they may collect their content once they are full.
-The farmerss may have different types of activities: some want to see the data from their crops (temperature, humidity, luminosity, CO2), others from their weather stations (temperature, pression, wind direction and velocity, humidity, pluviometry), or their silos (capacity, occupancy rate, content type), or all that !
+The farmers may have different types of activities: some want to see the data from their crops (temperature, humidity, luminosity, CO2), others from their weather stations (temperature, pression, wind direction and velocity, humidity, pluviometry), or their silos (capacity, occupancy rate, content type), or all that !

 > For the **smart cities**, the clients are mostly city councils.